Talin-Saini/Real-Time-Object-Detection-Using-Hardware-Accelerated-CNN-on-Xilinx-Zynq-FPGA-with-Arm-Processor/README.md

-# Mixed-Precision Quantization & FPGA Inference Framework
+# Mixed-Precision Quantization for Real-Time Object Detection on Xilinx Zynq FPGA

-An end-to-end workflow for evaluating, converting, and deploying neural network models using **layer-wise mixed-precision quantization** on an FPGA accelerator.

-This framework dynamically determines whether a model — or individual layers — can be quantized to **INT8, INT6, INT4, or INT2** while maintaining acceptable signal fidelity.
-The quantized model is executed on an **HLS-based dynamic MAC architecture** optimized for DSP and memory efficiency.
+This repository implements the mixed-precision quantization and FPGA inference engine used in the project:

+**Real-Time Object Detection Using Hardware-Accelerated CNN on Xilinx Zynq FPGA with ARM Processor**

+The framework enables efficient deployment of the object detection CNN model by dynamically selecting layer-wise precision (INT8 / INT6 / INT4 / INT2), optimizing DSP utilization, and minimizing memory bandwidth while preserving detection accuracy.

+It serves as the precision optimization and hardware acceleration backbone of the real-time detection pipeline deployed on the Zynq SoC.

 ---

 ## Objective

-Maximize compute density and memory efficiency while preserving numerical accuracy.
+Enable real-time object detection on the Zynq platform by maximizing compute density and memory efficiency while maintaining numerical fidelity and detection accuracy.

+---

+## System Overview

+The framework performs:

+- Automatic per-layer quantization feasibility analysis
+- Layer-wise mixed-precision assignment
+- Bit-packed weight storage generation
+- Metadata-driven runtime configuration
+- Deployment to an HLS-based dynamic MAC accelerator
+- Embedded execution via ARM processor with UART interface

+The design ensures efficient hardware utilization while maintaining model integrity.

 ---